FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 > **Note** Only four resources have been secured at level 2:
 >
-> -   sending the unlock door command
+> -   sending the unlock door command;
-> -   sending the ring bell command
+> -   sending the ring bell command;
-> -   access to the price-change area
+> -   access to the price-change area;
-> -   access to the order-stock area
+> -   access to the order-stock area.

 #### Anonymous Access